Planes can take off between 58-180mph or 93-290 km/h, depending on the type of plane, its weight, and its model.

 Some planes can also even take off vertically, but they’re rare.

-How Fast Does a Plane Go to Take Off?
+How Fast a Plane Goes to Take Off

 A plane’s takeoff speed ranges from 58-180mph or 93.3-290 km/h.